 -International Wine Review, July '15 gave 95 points to 1994 Viña Tondonia Gran Reserva. "... has developed an incredible earthy mushroom and herbal complexity.
 It offers excellent concentration and acidity that has helped preserve this wine for almost 20 years.
 The finish goes on and on with notes of undergrowth, tea, and almonds."

--eRobertParker.com, Apr '15 gave 96 points to 1994 Viña Tondonia Gran Reserva.
+-eRobertParker.com, The Wine Advocate, Apr '15 gave 96 points to 1994 Viña Tondonia Gran Reserva.
 "Complex white, with notes of curry and meat broth (think umami), that are complex, subtle and aromatic, shows developing notes of mushrooms, autumn forest, aromatic herbs...
 The palate reveals a very compact wine, very intense, round, but focused, with high-pitched flavors, great acidity, and length.
 The wine is a chameleon, keeps changing in the glass..."